lundaw/cloudnative-katacoda/hsn-k8s-intro/step2.md

 </pre>

 ## Creating the Docker Image
-Now that the Dockerfile and the the web-server code is ready, the Docker image can be created with the `docker build -t hello-node:v1 .`{{execute}}.
+Now that the Dockerfile and the the web-server code is ready, the Docker image can be created with the `docker build --tag hello-node:v1 .`{{execute}}.

 It will pull the base NodeJS container image and modify it according to the Dockerfile.
 After it is finished, the image is available locally with the `hello-node:v1` name.